meetuparchive/learn-rust/class1.md

 A common use of an inherent trait is to define factory and helper methods for your type.
-A common pattern is to define a `new` method that hides the implementation of how a struct is constructed.
+A common pattern is to define a `new` method that hides the implementation of how a struct gets constructed.
 Don't confuse this with the `new` keyword in other languages.
-The name `new` is mearly just a common convention.
+The name `new` is merely just a common convention.

 ```rust
 impl Person {